tjcrone/nethack/notes.md

 You feel more confident in your fighting skills. = you can enhance a skill You are in full health. = ??
 You hear water falling on coins. = vault on level
+You feel like someone is helping you. = scroll of remove curse You are suddenly very hot! = ?? infravision? sensing the presence of monsters?

 ## Graffiti

-They say that you can tame a dog by talking firmly to it They say that you should ?a?e your dog Spuds to ?ave a cocl pet The best equipment for your work is, of co?rse, ??c mcst cxpensivc
+They say that you can tame a dog by talking firmly to it They say that you should ?a?e your dog Spuds to ?ave a cocl pet The best equipment for your work is, of co?rse, ??c mcst cxpensivc Need ? l?g?t?
+Co?e vis?t the Minetcwn bran?h of Izcnak's Lig?ti?g S?ore! ad ae?a??u?

 ## Oracle

 Expensive cameras have penetrating flash lights.
 They say that in lighter moments you could think of ways to pass a stone.

+## Fortune Cookies

+A dead cockatrice is just a dead lizard.
+Waltz, dumb nymph, for quick jigs vex.

 ## Scrolls